Group Class Terms & Conditions

 Please get in touch with Wanderdog prior to class, if your dog has been unwell or if they have been in contact with another dog infected with a contagious disease.
 Depending on the issue, it may be advisable for the session to be cancelled and re-arranged (see refund policy below).

-If your dog has any known allergies or intolerances to certain foods please make me aware before the start of the training session and provide appropriate, alternative treats for training.
+If your dog has any known allergies or an intolerance to certain foods please make me aware before the start of the training session and provide appropriate, alternative treats for training.

 Photographs are occasionally taken during training sessions.
 Such photos may be used by Wanderdog for the purposes of marketing.
 If you do not wish for your photographs of you or your dog being used please let us know.
 Any written feedback such as testimonials may be used for marketing purposes.
 Only your first name and puppy’s name would be used.
 If you do not wish for your feedback to be used please let us know.
 Photography or videography is permitted during training sessions but only of your own puppy.
 It is not permitted to film or photograph other clients (especially children) or the trainers during class.